ElucidataInc/polly-docs/docs/Apps/Sequencing Data/RNA Seq Workflow.md

 ##Heat map

 A heat map is a graphical representation of data where the individual values contained in a matrix are represented on a color scale.
 Here the heat map represents expression value of each gene corresponding to the number of samples in the data.
 The filter icon can be used to filter out the desired samples and genes.
-Once the filter is applied, the heat map containing the selected genes and sample would b generated.
+Once the filter is applied, the heat map containing the selected genes and sample would be generated.

 ![Heat map](../../img/RNASeq/Screenshot 2020-03-27 at 2.21.54 PM.png) <center>**Figure 12.** Heat map</center>